 Things to Consider When Making or Placing a Bird Box in Your Garden

-The most frequent visitors to any UK garden include blue and great tits, blackbirds and robins and the rspb have some great tips on getting started on your first build:
+The most frequent visitors to any UK garden include blue tits, great tits, blackbirds and robins.
+The rspb have some great tips on getting started on your first build:

 - Drill drainage holes to the base of the box.